-Family Health Centers of San Diego recognized for high-quality
+Family Health Centers of San Diego Recognized for High-Quality Diabetes Education and Patient Support Services

 The Association’s Education Recognition Certificate assures that educational services meet the National Standards for Diabetes Self-Management Education and Support.
 The DSMES Standards were developed and tested under the auspices of the National Diabetes Advisory Board in 1983 and were revised by the diabetes community in 1994, 2000, 2007, 2012 and 2017.